 The South American air forces have a very limited budget to spend in all kind of stuff; when I served in the Brazilian Air Force in 1988, we often could go home sooner on Fridays, just to save money on food, not serving lunch for the soldiers.
 This alone can give you an idea how hard things can be when comes the time to replace a fleet of military airplanes.

-Here in Brazil we flew Gloster Meteors until 1972, and we would have gone on flying them if the British technicians had not condemned most of the airframes still in service by that time.
+Here in Brazil, the Air Force flew Gloster Meteors until 1972, and we would have gone on flying them if the British technicians had not condemned most of the airframes still in service by that time.

 But truly, nothing can be compared to the Canadair T33 in service in Bolivian Air Force.